An encoding of a simple programming language well-typed by construction, first in Haskell and then in Rust.

 }

-Although we could constrain the type parameters already, for
+Also, although we could constrain the type parameters already,

-simplicity’s sake, let’s add the constraints only to Eval
+for simplicity’s sake, let’s add the bounds only to Eval (so, it’ll be

-// Outcome is a little extra protection to limit the Eval to work with bools and i64s.
+// Outcome is a little extra protection to limit Eval to manipulate only bools and i64s.
 TODO: Make it sealed.

 trait Outcome {}